Personal Roadmap · Updated 2026

 TI Innovation Challenge

 Texas Instruments.
 ECE-specific.
 Hardware + embedded focus.
-Direct recruiter exposure.
+Direct recruiter exposure at companies you want to intern at.

 Bosch Future Mobility

 Automotive + embedded.
 Bengaluru presence.
-Great for direct internship visibility.
+Great for direct internship visibility at a prime IoT product company.

 Semester-by-semester timeline